TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/AccessControl/OtherOptions/Index.rst

 Lock to domain
-  This setting constrains the user to use a specific domain for logging into the TYPO3 CMS backend.
+  This setting constrains the user to use a specific domain for logging into the `TYPO3 CMS`:pn: backend.
 This is very useful in setups with multiple sites.